Note: Please be patient with these early chapters; I was very young when I started!

 And then, very suddenly, it did not matter what he said.
 It did not matter what memory had ever been his favorite—because there was something so much more important pressing on him.

 It was a memory, but not in his mind.
-The air in the room was barely moving, but there was a different scent lancing through it now, faint and coming from far away, but real nonetheless.
+The air in the room was barely moving, but there was a different scent lancing through it now, faint and coming from far away, still real nonetheless.
 It brushed against his sensitive nose, drawing a rattling breath free of his lungs.

 The slinking smell was of brine and sand, and everything about it was so familiar that his mind lurched sharply, struggling to make the right connections.
 Who?
 Who?
 He knew the scent but who?
 Adrenaline hit his system in an overdose, making Ienzo's hands shake where he'd fisted them around the plastic sides of his chair.